Cray-HPE/docs-csm/303-NCN-METADATA-USB-SERIAL.md

 ##### Tip : No USB TTY Device

 If you can't see your device in `/dev/tty*` then follow `dmesg -w` and try reseating your USB cable (unplug the end in the NCN, and plug it back in).
-Observe the `dmesg -w` output, does it show errors pertainig to USB?
+Observe the `dmesg -w` output, does it show errors pertaining to USB?
 The cable may be bad, or you may need to reboot.

-## Addtional External References
+## Additional External References

 - [USB-B to RJ-45 rs232 Cable][4]
 - [USB-B to USB-C adapter][5]